wycks/WordPhing/README.md

 It is recommended to have the latest version of Phing This script REQUIRES some optional libraries (http, git, svn, etc).
 Intall them all via `"install [--alldeps] phing/phing"`

+##Notes

+If there are problems during install you can run WordPhing in debug and verbose modes or both.

+For example: `"phing install -verbose -debug"`

+Todo

+- Fix the amdin login credentials to be configured via build.properties
+- Fix git & svn support
+- Add FTP support
+- Theme minify (yui-compress and google closure)
+- Moving, staging and backups (phing even has an amazon task)
+- Run some crazy tests (phpunit, phpmess)

 ##